jjoc/getopinionated/Readme2.txt

 Installing dependencies in OS Ubuntu 12.04 (32b) Ubuntu 12.04 comes with python v 2.7.3 by default.
-Furthermore, getopinionated has been developed on python 2.7 on VENV
+Furthermore, getopinionated has been developed on python 2.7

 [TEMP-VirtualEnviroment-PRE-Production]